Rehman-Akram/nestjs-boiler-plate-mongo/README.md

 1. npm i
 2. create db and update env accordingly
-4. run seeders using package.json script

-$ npm run start
-or
-$ npm run start:dev (watch mode)
+3. seed data using npm run seed (script in package.json)
+4. nest start

 ## Authentication
 For authentication JWT is used with passport strategy